Carol Gilligan: In a Different Voice

 Furthermore, Gilligan introduces In a Different Voice by explaining that "the different voice I describe is characterized not by gender but theme.
 Its association with women is an empirical observation, and is primarily through women's voices that I trace its development.
 But this association is not absolute and the contrasts between male and female voices are presented here to highlight a distinction between two modes of thought and to focus on a problem of interpretation rather than to represent a generalization about either sex."
 Regardless of the findings Gilligan made from her study, her ethics of care and the fuel for her study have called future researchers to broaden the scope of studies and consider intersectionality more as well.

+As of 2022, In a Different Voice had been translated into 20 different languages and sold over 700,000 copies.

 The Birth of Pleasure: A New Map of Love

-In The Birth of Pleasure, Gilligan tests her concepts of what the best way is to find love through the historical stories of Adam and Eve, Cupid, Anne Frank, and the doomed love of Almasy and Katherine in the English Patient.
+In The Birth of Pleasure, Gilligan tests her concepts of what the best way is to find love through the historical stories of Adam and Eve, Cupid, Anne Frank, and the doomed love of Almasy and Katherine in The English Patient.
 Gilligan writes about why humans experience so much pain before finding pleasure in love.
 Gilligan considers the power of love and how it upsets the order of things.
 Throughout her book she wonders, what is the best way to find love?

-In Marilyn N. Metzl's book review on The Birth of Pleasure, she says:Gilligan’s book traces love’s path as she studies children’s communication and couples in crisis, and argues persuasively that a child’s inborn ability to love freely and live authentically becomes inhibited by patriarchal structure.
+In Marilyn N. Metzl's book review on The Birth of Pleasure, she says:Gilligan's book traces love's path as she studies children's communication and couples in crisis, and argues persuasively that a child's inborn ability to love freely and live authentically becomes inhibited by patriarchal structure.
 Gilligan demonstrates how parents and patriarchal culture reinforces the loss of voice in girls while simultaneously forcing and shaming sons into masculine behavior characterized by assertion and aggression.
 Girls or boys who challenge this system and assume the role of the opposite sex are severely punished by the culture.